bradonomics/bradonomics.com/_articles/2013-02-07-education-of-millionaires-summary.md

 ## Success Skill #7: The Entrepreneurial Mind-set Versus the Employee Mind-set

-This concept is a bit hard to pin-down without rewriting large parts of the book.
-The basic concept is that your average entrepreneur thinks different than your average employee, and this difference in mindset is worth noticing and worth changing, assuming you don't already possess it.
-And according to Ellsberg it doesn't matter if you intend to be an entrepreneur or not, having an entrepreneurial mindset is beneficial even for employees.
+This concept is a bit hard to pin down without rewriting large parts of the book.
+The basic concept is that your average entrepreneur thinks differently than your average employee, and this difference in mindset is worth noticing and worth changing, assuming you don't already possess it.
+And according to Ellsberg, it doesn't matter if you intend to be an entrepreneur or not, having an entrepreneurial mindset is beneficial even for employees.

 ## Epilogue